Ken Goodwin (academic)

 the University of Sydney he taught at a New South Wales high school and Wagga Wagga Teachers' College.
 In 1959 he accepted a position as a lecturer in English in the Department of External Studies at The University of Queensland.

-In the 1997 Australia Day Honours Goodwin was made an Member of the Order of Australia in recognition of his service to literature, art administration and education.
+In the 1997 Australia Day Honours Goodwin was made a Member of the Order of Australia in recognition of his service to literature, art administration and education.